PayU-EMEA/plugin_prestashop/README.md

 [**Wersja polska**][ext0]

-# PayU plugin for Prestashop 1.6, 1.7, 8 and 9
+# PayU plugin for PrestaShop 1.6, 1.7, 8 and 9

 **If you have any questions or issues, feel free to contact our [technical support][ext13].**

-Note: Plugin [version 2.x](https://github.com/PayU/plugin_prestashop/tree/2.x) supports PrestaShop versions 1.4 and 1.5, but is not developed any more.
+Note: Plugin [version 2.x](https://github.com/PayU/plugin_prestashop/tree/2.x) supports PrestaShop versions 1.4 and 1.5, but is not developed anymore.

 ## Table of Contents